Huldrych Zwingli: Beginning of Zurich ministry (1519–1521)

 Within the diocese of Constance, Bernhardin Sanson was offering a special indulgence for contributors to the building of St Peter's in Rome.
-When Sanson arrived at the gates of Zürich at the end of January 1519, parishioners prompted Zwingli with questions.
+When Sanson arrived at the gates of Zurich at the end of January 1519, parishioners prompted Zwingli with questions.
 He responded with displeasure that the people were not being properly informed about the conditions of the indulgence and were being induced to part with their money on false pretences.
 This was over a year after Martin Luther published his Ninety-five theses (31 October 1517).
-The council of Zürich refused Sanson entry into the city.
+The council of Zurich refused Sanson entry into the city.
 As the authorities in Rome were anxious to contain the fire started by Luther, the Bishop of Constance denied any support of Sanson and he was recalled.

-In August 1519, Zürich was struck by an outbreak of the plague during which at least one in four persons died.
+In August 1519, Zurich was struck by an outbreak of the plague during which at least one in four persons died.
 All of those who could afford it left the city, but Zwingli remained and continued his pastoral duties.
 In September, he caught the disease and nearly died.
 He described his preparation for death in a poem, Zwingli's Pestlied, consisting of three parts: the onset of the illness, the closeness to death, and the joy of recovery.
 The final verses of the first part read:

 In the years following his recovery, Zwingli's opponents remained in the minority.
 When a vacancy occurred among the canons of the Grossmünster, Zwingli was elected to fulfill that vacancy on 29 April 1521.
-In becoming a canon, he became a full citizen of Zürich.
+In becoming a canon, he became a full citizen of Zurich.
 He also retained his post as the people's priest of the Grossmünster.